-Anita has three active but beautiful boys aged 6, 8 and 10 years and has been working at Paddington Cat Hospital in a part time capacity for the last 10 years.
+Anita has three active but beautiful boys and has been working at Paddington Cat Hospital in a part time capacity for the last 10 years.
 She has two very cheeky tabby cats at home called Percy Jackson and Charlie.

 After more than 10 years in the retail industry, Helen decided that Veterinary Nursing was for her and completed her Veterinary Nursing Certificate IV course in 2005.
 She has been working at Paddington Cat Hospital since 2004, and is widely known for her cat whispering abilities.

 She particularly loves looking after our boarding cats and hospital patients, and making the hospital into a second home.